nikolasscuro/multiphaseEulerFoamThermochimica/README.md

 multiphaseEulerFoamThermochimica or multiphaseEulerFoamT8

-This is part of my PhD at Ontario Tech University, and will constantly be updated along the time.
+This is part of my PhD at Ontario Tech University, and will constantly be updated over the time.